The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 - Medication Use: Certain medications may make it more difficult to swallow food, especially if they cause dry mouth.

 Seniors and nursing home residents are more likely to have one or more of these factors, significantly increasing the risk of a nursing home choking occurrence.
-Other common causes of choking in nursing homes include clogged feeding tubes or gastroesophageal reflux disease.
+Other common causes of choking in nursing homes include clogged feeding tubes, weak throat muscles, and gastroesophageal reflux disease.

 Consequences of Choking